Namtok Mae Surin National Park: History

 In 1981, Namtok Mae Surin was designated Thailand's 37th National Park.

 Attractions

 The park's main attraction is its namesake waterfall, Mae Surin, a single-tier waterfall 180 m in height.
 Another large waterfall is Pa Bong, a two-tier waterfall with a height of 30 m.
 Many of the park's streams eventually join the Pai River, which flows through the park.
 Nam Hu Haichai Cave is notable for being the site of a water jet erupting from the cave's interior walls at a regular interval of every 25 minutes.

 Flora and fauna

 Namtok Mae Surin features deciduous and dipterocarp forests and, in higher areas, pine forests.
-Tree species include Dipterocarpus alatus, Pinus merkusii, Terminalia bellirica and Pinus kesiya.
+Tree species include Dipterocarpus alatus, Pinus latteri, Terminalia bellirica and Pinus kesiya.
 The park is home to a rare and indigenous lady slipper orchid.

 Animal species include Malayan sun bear, Asiatic black bear, serow, barking deer, lar gibbon, wild boar, python and cobra.
 Bird life includes drongo and hornbill.